 35.6 County Charter and Civil Service Commission

-- All grievances of employees in representation units represented by the Union shall be processed under this Section.
-If the County Charter requires that a differing option be available to the employee, no action under paragraph (b) of subsection 35.2 above shall be taken unless it is determined that the employee is not availing himself/herself of such option.
+(2) Grievances of employees in representation units represented by the Association shall be processed under this Section.
+If the County Charter requires that a differing option be available to the employee, no action under paragraph (b) of subsection 35.2 above shall be taken unless it is determined that the employee is not availing themselves of such option.